exadel-inc/etoolbox-authoring-insider/docs/setup.md

 4) name=description,
 5) name = keywords.

 This group of rules contains two requirements: one saying that the component name should not contain the word "Anchor", and another saying that the UI must be of component dialog type.
-Also the group contains three alternative options, each saying about a possible field name. _Insider_ will attach the current tool to all dialog fields with the name "title" or "description", or "keywords" except those in the dialogs of "Anchor", "New Anchor" or "Anchor Nav" components.
+Also, the group contains three alternative options, each saying about a possible field name. _Insider_ will attach the current tool to all dialog fields with the name "title" or "description", or "keywords" except those in the dialogs of "Anchor", "New Anchor" or "Anchor Nav" components.

 Here are some valid examples of "Field selection" rules:
 ```
 .my-field                                   // Simple CSS-style selectors.
 [type="text"]:not(.my-field)

-ui=properties field="jcr:description"  // Will match only fields with the name "jcr:description" in page properties.
+ui=properties field="jcr:description"       // Will match only fields with name "jcr:description" in page properties.

-component *= "Anchor" field=title       // Will match a field with the name "title" or "./title" in a dialog .
+component *= "Anchor" field=title           // Will match a field with name "title" or "./title" in a dialog
                                             // of a component whose name contains "Anchor".

-ui = dialog href *= "/we-retail/"       // Will match all fields in dialogs of components located within pages
+ui = dialog href *= "/we-retail/"|"/wknd"   // Will match all fields in dialogs of components located within pages
-                                        // under the "/we-retail/" section of the site.
-But NOT in page properties.
+                                            // under "/we-retail/" or "/wknd/" section of the site.
+                                            // But NOT in page properties.
 ```

 If the "Field selection" multifield is left empty, the tool is attached to all available dialog fields.